PawseySC/shell-hpc/_episodes/02-filedir.md

 If you use a Mac, or Git for Windows, you might find that only one of these works (probably `man` on Mac and `--help` in Windows).
 We'll describe both ways.

-Of course there is a third way: searching the internet via your web browser.
+3. There is a third way: searching the internet via your web browser or better yet use [TLDR pages website](https://tldr.ostera.io/).
+TLDR pages are a community effort to simplify man pages with practical examples.
-When using internet search, including the phrase `unix man page` in your search query will help to find relevant results.

 > ## Manual pages on the web
 >